giffeler/undoh/README.md

 - Sorting by keys of a possibly nested JSON data structure;
 - Determining differences (replace, insert, delete) between two texts or arrays;
-- The conversion of a text based on the previously identified differences.
+- The conversion of a text based on the previously identified differences;
+- A range operator similar to Python's.

 Information about the **state** of the stack memory: